 Simply listing the bare-minimum information may not do justice to the time, money and effort you have dedicated to earning your degree!
-Therefore, it is recommended to elaborate on your studies in relationship to the relevant and/or significant:
+It is highly recommended to elaborate on your studies by listing all the relevant and/or significant;

 |2008 – 2012:||BA Business and Management (Hons)||Cardiff University||Classification: 2:2|

 Not all degrees are awarded with equal significance.

 The weighting of the UK undergraduate degrees are derived from the following classifications:

 Undergraduate degrees may be awarded with “Honours” (abbreviated in brackets (Hons)).
 Some, however, may be without honours; these are then referred to as “Ordinary” or “Pass” degrees.
 A degree with Honours indicates the successful completion of all (or most) of the modules.

 Therefore, if you have been awarded a good degree (1st, 2:1 or even a 2:2 in some cases) with Honours, it is highly recommended to use it as a selling point of your academical achievements by clearly stating your degree classification on your CV.

 If on the other hand, you have not performed as well as you would have hoped and were awarded a 3rd or Ordinary degree, then you may want to, like some graduates, disguise your poor results by not mentioning your degree classification at all (… some even resort to deception – more on that below!)

 It may be the case that you have not yet graduated and are still in the middle of your current University studies.
 In this situation, you can neatly convey this on your CV in the following manner: